 - August 2009 Status Report

-The following links are for your information and do not indicate an endorsement by the Regional Water Quality Control Board.
+Links are for your information and do not indicate an endorsement by the Regional Water Quality Control Board.

 - California Department of Pesticide Regulation (DPR)

-- DPR’s fact sheet: How to Get Involved in Regulatory Decisionmaking
+- DPR’s fact sheet: How to Get Involved in Regulatory Decision making

 - U.S. EPA Office of Pesticide Programs